About Kauffman FastTrac®

 Kauffman FastTrac equips aspiring entrepreneurs with the business skills and insights, tools, resources, and peer networks necessary to start and grow successful businesses.

 Let us help you clear the path from idea to business start.
-You decide how you want to learn: self-paced and online, or as an affiliate learner – in a classroom with other entrepreneurs and a FastTrac facilitator, in a virtual environment with a FastTrac facilitator or a blend of both online and in-person, with a FastTrac facilitator.
+You decide how you want to learn: self-paced and virtually, or as an affiliate learner – in a classroom with other entrepreneurs and a FastTrac facilitator, in a virtual environment with a FastTrac facilitator or a blend of both virtually and in-person, with a FastTrac facilitator.

 Ewing Kauffman’s most enduring legacy to his community and the world is the Ewing Marion Kauffman Foundation.
 He established the Foundation with the same sense of opportunity he brought to his business endeavors, and, with the same convictions.